AkshadGiri/AkshadGiri/README.md

 ### 💭 "Code is like humor.
 When you have to explain it, it's bad."

 <img src="https://capsule-render.vercel.app/api?type=waving&color=gradient&customColorList=6,11,20&height=100&section=footer" width="100%"/>
 </div>

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Building MERN projects.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about Data structures and algorithm and devops foundations.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on open-source MERN projects, SaaS tools, or AI-powered web apps
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with backend system design, authentication, and AWS/cloud deployment best practice
-- 💬 Ask me about ...
+- 💬 Ask me about WebApps,Chess,New-Tech,AstroPhysics.
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: "It works on my machine" is basically my catchphrase -->
--->